Donna Malpezzi

-Donna Malpezzi is an attorney in Pennsylvania, where she is chief counsel for Pennsylvania Senate Majority Leader Dominic F. Pileggi.
-She also worked as chief counsel for the previous Senate Majority Leader, David J. Brightbill and moved to Pileggi's office after Brightbill was defeated following the 2005 Pennsylvania General Assembly pay raise controversy.
+Donna Malpezzi is an American attorney and government official employed by the Commonwealth of Pennsylvania.
+Currently serving as the chief counsel for Pennsylvania Senate Majority Leader Dominic F. Pileggi, she previously worked as chief counsel for Senate Majority Leader David J. Brightbill.
+Prior to that, she was an attorney in the office of Senator F. Joseph Loeper.

+Biography

+Malpezzi was hired by Pileggi's Senate office after Brightbill was defeated during the May 2006 Republican primary election, following the 2005 Pennsylvania General Assembly pay raise controversy.
 Prior to that, she was an attorney in the office of Senator F. Joseph Loeper.